-Starting with a species-mixing experiment is a critical first step for validating that your experimental setup is successfully producing libraries with high single-cell integrity.
-It is critical to do a successful species-mixing experiment before doing any other single-cell experiment.
-The protocol here includes step-by-step instructions for performing Drop-Seq analysis of a human and mouse cell mixture (HEK and 3T3 cells).
-Successful demonstration that cell barcodes yield organism-specific libraries in such an experiment will ensure that you have all the experimental and computational components in place to produce high-quality single-cell libraries.
+The protocol includes step-by-step instructions to perform your first run: Drop-seq analysis of a human and mouse cell mixture (HEK and 3T3 cells).
+Successful demonstration of organism-specific cell barcodes will ensure that you have all the experimental and computational components in place to perform your own experiments.

-We will maintain a website with protocol updates and other information:
+Check out the Drop-seq website for protocol updates and other information: